mschaef/mschaef-blog/git-commits.md

 date: 2022-03-05
 tags: tech git

-Over most of the ten years I've been using `git`, I've been a strong proponent of merging over rebasing.
-It seemed more honest to avoid rewriting commits and likely to produce a more complete history.
-It was also appealing to avoid problems related to rewriting shared commits.
-If you never rewrite a commit, you never rewrite a _shared_ commit.
-While all of this is true, over time, the hidden costs of this approach played a larger and larger role in my thinking.
-Now I'm at the point where I essentially avoid merge entirely.
+Over most of the ten years I've been using [`git`][git], I've been a strong proponent of merging over rebasing.
+It seemed more honest to avoid rewriting commits and more likely to produce a complete history.
+There are also problems that arise when you rewrite shared history, and you can avoid those entirely if you just never rewrite history at all.
+While all of this is true, the hidden costs of the approach came to play an increasing role in my thinking, and these days, I essentially avoid merge entirely.
 The result has been an easier workflow, with a more useful history of more coherent commits.

 History tracking in a tool like `git` serves a few development purposes, some tactical and some strategic.
 Tactically speaking, it's